-- d.
-The machine will be 42 feet from home plate and the pitcher will stand outside the circle (10 foot diameter) surrounding the machine. - e.
-The 10 foot diameter will be called the "free hit zone."
-Any batted ball that comes to rest in this area or hits the machine operator is a single base hit and the ball is ruled dead. - f.
+- f.
 A batted ball that hits the pitching machine is considered a "dead ball" and the batter will be awarded a single base hit and each base runner will move up one (1) base only. - g.
 The pitching machine will be preset by Youth Sports staff prior to every game and will ensure that the ball is consistently in the "strike zone."
-Practice pitches should/can be taken when a new baseball is introduced to the game. - h.
-The coach feeding the pitching machine may not direct base runners.
-He may only instruct the batter regarding positioning in the batter's box. - 14.
-LATE PLAYERS: A player not in the dugout at the start of the game shall be placed last in the batting order. - 15.
+Practice pitches should/can be taken before the start of the top/bottom of an inning. - h.
+The coach feeding the pitching machine may not direct baserunners.
+He/she may only instruct the batter regarding positioning in the batter's box. - 15.
+LATE PLAYERS: A player not in the dugout at the start of the game shall be placed last in the batting order. - 16.
 NO THROWING BATS: The first time any batter throws a bat, the team may be issued a warning.
 Occurrences of the any team throwing a bat, intentionally or not, may result in the batter being called out by the umpire (umpire discretion).
-If an out is called, it is a dead ball and base runners may not advance. - 16.
-INFIELD FLY RULE OR DROP THIRD STRIKE RULE: The infield fly rule and the third strike drop will not apply.
+If an out is called, it is a dead ball and baserunners may not advance. - 17.
+INFIELD FLY RULE AND DROP THIRD STRIKE RULE: The infield fly rule and the third strike drop will not apply.